Skip to main content

 Vocational education provided by epangelmatika lykeia - EPAL (vocational upper secondary schools), day or evening.

-Both primary and secondary education are funded by the Ministry of Education and Religious Affairs and the Ministry of Interior through the Municipalities.
+Both primary and secondary education are funded by the Ministry of Education , Religious Affairs and Sports and the Ministry of Interior through the Municipalities.

 Primary and Secondary Education is financed centrally by the state budget through the Ordinary Budget and the Public Investments Program.
-Also, centrally, the Computer Technology & Press Institute DIOPHANTUS organises, coordinates and implements the production and distribution process of textbooks in all Public Primary and Secondary Education Schools throughout the country, as well as in Greek Schools abroad under decisions by the Minister for Education and Religious Affairs.
+Also, centrally, the Computer Technology & Press Institute DIOPHANTUS organises, coordinates and implements the production and distribution process of textbooks in all Public Primary and Secondary Education Schools throughout the country, as well as in Greek Schools abroad under decisions by the Ministry of Education , Religious Affairs and Sports.
 At the same time, the company Building Infrastructure S.A. is responsible for the construction of schools in Attica and the procurement, storage and distribution of equipment for schools (e.g. desks, benches, blackboards etc.) throughout Greece.
 Moreover, the company constructs school buildings anywhere in Greece following programmatic agreements or similar ministerial decisions, whenever requested.

-The 13 implemented Regional Operational Programs (RIPs) are co-financed from national and European Community funds.
-Actions financed through the EDP relate to infrastructure projects, such as the construction of new buildings or the provision of the necessary equipment, the support of primary education, etc. Also, co-financed resources are available through the 7 Sectoral Programs of the NSRF 2014-2020 the funding agencies of which are the Ministries and the Regions, in the framework of the Partnership Agreement (FTA) of the country for the period 2014-2020 (NSRF).
+The 13 implemented Regional Programs are co-financed from national and European Structural and Investment Funds.
+Actions financed through the EDP relate to infrastructure projects, such as the construction of new buildings or the provision of the necessary equipment, the support of primary education, etc. Also, co-financed resources are available through the 9 Sectoral Programs of the PA 2021-2027 the funding agencies of which are the Ministries and the Regions, in the framework of the Partnership Agreement (FTA) of the country for the period 2021-2027 (ESPA).
+Additional important EU resources funding education also come from the Recovery and Resilience Fund.

-Lastly, it is worth mentioning that the Ministry of Interior directly subsidizes Municipalities of the country, where Lower and Upper Secondary Music and Art Schools operate for boarding pupils.
+Lastly, it is worth mentioning that the Ministry of Interior directly subsidizes Municipalities of the country, where Lower and Upper Secondary Music and Art Schools operate and where students are fed.

 Financial autonomy and control